Abu Awn Abd al-Malik ibn Yazid: Biography

 Despite the presence of Caliph Marwan II with the main Umayyad army nearby in the Jazira, Abu Awn was not bothered by the Umayyads and was able to join the new Abbasid general, Abd Allah ibn Ali, in the decisive Battle of the Zab on 25 January 750, which resulted in the defeat and flight of Marwan II and the capitulation of the Umayyad heartland, Syria.

 While Abd Allah ibn Ali remained in Palestine, he dispatched his brother, Salih ibn Ali, along with Abu Awn to continue the pursuit of Marwan II, who fled to Egypt in May/June 750.
 Salih and Abu Awn invaded the country, and in August 750 the last Umayyad resistance was crushed at Busir, with Marwan II and many of his followers being killed.
 Salih became the new governor of Egypt, and was succeeded by Abu Awn in 751.
 Abu Awn served as governor until 753, when Salih returned to the post, and again in 755–758.

 Abu Awn re-appears in 766/67, when he participated in the suppression of the revolt of Ustadh Sis in Khurasan.
 When Ustadh Sis, hard-pressed by the armies of Khazim ibn Khuzayma al-Tamimi, decided to surrender, he chose to submit himself and his followers to the arbitration of Abu Awn (whom some sources suggest he personally knew, perhaps from the time of the Abbasid Revolution).
 Abu Awn ordered the arrest and deportation of Ustadh Sis and his family to Baghdad, but let the remainder of his followers, some 30,000 men, go free.

-Abu Aw was named governor of Khurasan in 775/76, but was dismissed the following year for failing to suppress the rebellion of al-Muqanna, and replaced by Mu'adh ibn Muslim.
-According to Hugh N. Kennedy, he died ca. 784/785.
+Abu Awn was appointed governor of Khurasan in 775/76, but was dismissed the following year for failing to suppress the rebellion of al-Muqanna.
+He was replaced by Mu'adh ibn Muslim.
+According to Hugh N. Kennedy, he died c.
+784/785.